vibelife/pgqueue/README.md

 # pgqueue
-High performance C++ PostgreSQL database connector (only tested in Ubuntu and Ubuntu server!)
+High performance C++ PostgreSQL database driver (only tested in Ubuntu and Ubuntu server!)

 **currently only supports running SQL queries!**